Moulay-E/exerciceToLearnJs/README.txt

 And try to make all in vanilla.

 I have to try to generate all redondonces in js.
-Inspired by react and next, that why i use this architecture.
+Inspired by react, that why i use this architecture.

 I use json file to store data.
 I use only 1 file of css.